BrucePerens/seplos_c/README.md

 >
 > When working on the battery or the system connected to it:
 >
->  *  Do not touch any conductor that might be connected, directly or indirectly,
->     to the battery.
->
->  *  Take proper precaution against electric shock, high-temperature burns, and
+>  *  Take all proper precautions against electric shock, high-temperature burns, and
 >     arc-flash.
 >
 >  *  Disable the battery using _both_ its manual circuit breaker and its facility
 >     to hibernate, along with any similar facilites of your equipment.
+>
+>  *  Do not touch any conductor that might be connected, directly or indirectly,
+>     to the battery or other energized circuits.
 >
 >  *  Do not wear jewelery in the presence of electrical systems that can sustain a
 >     high current or voltage.
 Even in systems with a voltage considered "safe",
 >     high current can cause a degloving injury.
 Photos of degloving injuries are